LenaKibler/Empowered-FYP/README.md

 Open up Android Studio and choose the device in the device window Press Run
-Ensure that whichever device this applciation is installed on, is connected to the internet Once the applcaition is downloaded, grant location permissions from device settings
+Ensure that whichever device this applciation is installed on, is connected to the internet The device should be in landscape view
+Once the applcaition is downloaded, grant location permissions from device settings before registering